GoogleCloudPlatform/generative-ai/search/README.md

 <pre>
 search/

-├── <a href="vertex-search-options"> Vertex AI Search Out-of-the-box to Customize with LangChain/Grounding Service </a>
+├── <a href="vertexai-search-options"> Various ways to develop with Vertex AI Search: Out-of-the-box to customizing with LangChain/Grounding Service </a>
 ├── <a href="retrieval-augmented-generation">retrieval-augmented-generation/</a>
 │   └──  <a href="retrieval-augmented-generation/examples/question_answering.ipynb">[Notebook] Question Answering Over Documents with Vertex AI Search and LangChain 🦜🔗</a>
 └── <a href="web-app">web-app/</a>